-The Seismic Reconstruction project is a stand-alone element of the Conjugate Margin Program currently being undertaken by the consulting firm Beicip Franlab.
-A number of subprojects and data streams are required as inputs to this project.
+The Seismic Reconstruction project is a stand-alone element of the Conjugate Margin Program undertaken by the consulting firm Beicip Franlab.
+A number of subprojects and data streams are inputs to this project.
 These include sample collection and geochemistry (APT Canada Ltd.), biostratigraphy (Weston Stratigraphic), data purchase (Geoex and SAER) and data acquisition (ONHYM).
-Building on the work Beicip-Franlab completed under the 2015 SW Nova Scotia Extension project, Beicip-Franlab will complete a structural plate reconstruction focusing upon new data from regional profiles of offshore Morocco and relevant seismic databases from the Nova Scotia passive margin.
-The work will use recent seismic and well data from four transects that cross both margins to complete the reconstruction.
+Building on the work Beicip-Franlab completed under the 2015 SW Nova Scotia Extension project, Beicip-Franlab completed a structural plate reconstruction focusing upon new data from regional profiles of offshore Morocco and relevant seismic databases from the Nova Scotia passive margin.
+The work used recent seismic and well data from four transects that cross both margins to complete the reconstruction.

 Petroleum Systems Modeling